TCU vs. Clemson: Sportsbook promo codes, odds, spread, over/under - December 9

 TCU vs. Clemson Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.

 |Favorite